All Episodes

 I completely agree with you on that point.

-And I want to uh mention your organization again, DAFOH.org is the website, Doctors Against Forced Organ Harvesting.
+And I want to mention your organization again, DAFOH.org is the website, Doctors Against Forced Organ Harvesting.

-Talk to your doctors if they know about it, talk to your friends and neighbors.
+Talk to your doctors if they know about it.

-We don't want to make any profit or so.
+We don't want to make any profit.

-We just want to stop this practice, and the the first step is to break the silence and to speak about it.
+And the first step is to break the silence and to speak about it.

-That that absolutely true.
+That's absolutely true.

 But then again, we denounce all forms of violence against human beings.

-But you and I are both on the same page about uh human compassion, valuing life, having those pro-human values.
+But you and I are both on the same page about human compassion, valuing life, having those pro-human values.

 So thank you for joining me.